1805 Info 2c for John Crompton |

 The Duggleby's of Pittsworth, Queensland

-Michael Duggleby lived in a country town close to Pittsworth.
+Michael DUGGLEBY lived in a country town close to Pittsworth.
 Descendants of his brother continued to live in the area.
-At some time they were joined by their cousin John henry Duggleby (1856-1935), son of John paul Duggleby (1822-1891) and Mary Piercy (1827-1877).
-John henry married Emma ann Green and their five children are recorded in the Queensland births.
-John henry died on 14 July 1935 (Queensland death ref no: 1935/3592)
+Later their cousin John Henry DUGGLEBY (1856-1935), son of John Paul DUGGLEBY (1822-1891) and Mary Piercy (1827-1877) joined them.
+John Henry married Emma Ann GREEN and their five children are recorded in the Queensland births.
+John Henry died on 14 July 1935 (Queensland death ref no: 1935/3592)

-Piercy Duggleby, a farmer and son of John henry Duggleby of Spring Valley, Pittsworth was born in 1891 (Queensland births ref no: 1891/3614).
+Piercy DUGGLEBY, a farmer and son of John Henry DUGGLEBY of Spring Valley, Pittsworth was born in 1891 (Queensland births ref no: 1891/3614).
 He enlisted into the 20th Reinforcements of the 26th Battalion, Australian Imperial Force, at Toowoomba on the 09 May 1917 to the Enoggera Barracks, Brisbane.
 In January 1918 he transferred to the 52nd Battalion.
-On 26 April 1918, in the defence of Amiens, he received a gun shot wound to his right shoulder, which was sever enough to have him repatriated to Australia on 01 September 1918 on the hospital ship Karoola.
-Source: Percy Duggleby's war record
+On 26 April 1918, in the defence of Amiens, he received a gun shot wound to his right shoulder, which was sever enough To have him repatriated to Australia on 01 September 1918 on the hospital ship Karoola.
+Source: PIercy DUGGLEBY's war record (Accessed 14 February 2020)

 and the Toowoomba Chronicle records: